jeffgravitywell/dotfiles/tmux commands.md

 prefix + - to create a horizontal split prefix + : to go into edit mode and then type "resize-panel -R 55" to set it up standard the L R U D (left, right up and down) diretion indicates the way the divider will move

+## NEW WINDOWS
+tmux new-window (prefix + c) - create a new window tmux select-window -t :0-9 (prefix + 0-9) - move to the window based on index tmux rename-window (prefix + ,) prefix + x to close a window